kaikodata/kaiko-sdk-examples/rust/README.md

 ## Requirements

 Rust stable toolchain (with cargo).
+The gRPC services are backed by Tonic.
+Follow the [getting-started guide](https://github.com/hyperium/tonic#getting-started) if you have any dependencies issues.

 ## Build the example